surifirstpin/biplus_documentation/docs/Visualization.md

 - **Icon** Select a icon for the data retrieved based on condition.

-- **Before number** Align the icon before or after the data.
+- **Before number** align the icon before or after the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjExNDU4MDQsLTQ2Mjc2NjIzNSwxMj
+eyJoaXN0b3J5IjpbMTYyNDc0Nzg2MCwtNDYyNzY2MjM1LDEyNT
-UyOTA0MTI1XX0=
+I5MDQxMjVdfQ==
 -->